Glow Wild 2020

 “Despite the coronavirus pandemic, we have been busy behind the scenes to make the trail more exciting than ever - it takes over 600 hours of staff and volunteer time to make and repair over 1,000 lanterns by hand.

 “Getting outdoors and connecting with nature is enormously beneficial to our wellbeing.
 Glow Wild is a completely outdoor event that can be enjoyed while adhering to social distancing measures - making it the perfect evening out this winter.”

 What we are doing to keep visitors safe

 We are adhering to government advice on coronavirus to ensure visitors and staff remain safe while enjoying their time at Wakehurst.
-Ensuring all visitors pre-book timed entry slots to Glow Wild will enable us to stagger the entry flow, avoid queues and reduce contact.
+Ensuring all visitors pre-book timed entry slots to the Gardens will enable us to stagger the entry flow, avoid queues and reduce contact.

-Toilet facilities will undergo stringent cleaning throughout the day and we will continue to operate cashless systems at our shop and catering pop-ups across the site.
+Toilet facilities will undergo stringent cleaning throughout the day, and there are hand washing stations at each gate and key locations.
+Lanterns along the trail will act as distance markers at potential crunch points throughout the gardens, and we will continue to operate cashless systems at our shop and catering pop-ups across the site.